The UN Security Council

 • The Security Council fosters negotiations, imposes sanctions, and authorizes the use of force, including the deployment of peacekeeping missions.

-• Critics say the Security Council fails to represent many regions of the world and that increasing frequency of the veto is inhibiting its functionality.
+• Critics say the Security Council fails to represent many regions of the world and that the increasing use of the veto is inhibiting its functionality—as seen in its paralysis over the wars in the Gaza Strip and Ukraine.

 Introduction

-The Security Council, the United Nations’ principal crisis-management body, is empowered to impose binding obligations on the 193 UN member states to maintain peace.
-The Security Council’s five permanent and ten elected members meet regularly to assess threats to international security, including civil wars, natural disasters, arms proliferation, and terrorism.
+The UN Security Council (UNSC), the organization’s principal crisis-management body, is empowered to impose binding obligations on all 193 UN member states to maintain international peace and security.
+The Security Council—comprised of five permanent and ten elected members—meet regularly to assess threats to international security, including civil wars, natural disasters, arms proliferation, and terrorism.

 More From Our Experts

-Structurally, the Security Council remains largely unchanged since its founding in 1946, stirring debate among members about the need for reforms.
-In recent years, members’ competing interests have often stymied the Security Council’s ability to respond to major global conflicts and crises, including the COVID-19 pandemic, Russia’s annexation of Crimea and subsequent invasion of Ukraine, and the war between Israel and Palestinian militant group Hamas.
+Structurally, the Security Council has remained largely unchanged since its founding in 1946, stirring debate among members about the need for reforms.
+In recent years, members’ competing interests have often stymied the Security Council’s ability to respond to major conflicts and crises, including Syria’s civil war, the COVID-19 pandemic, Russia’s annexation of Crimea and 2022 invasion of Ukraine, and Israel’s war in the Gaza Strip.

 What is the Security Council’s structure?